Marine Stone Columns

-Offshore stone columns have been installed for many years.
+Offshore stone columns have been installed since many years.

-The critical aspect of this product was always quality control or a lack thereof.
+The critical aspect of this product was always quality control or the lack thereof.

-It is therefore of the utmost importance to rely on a column installation method that leaves no room for defective columns.
+It is therefore of paramount importance to rely on a column installation method that leaves no room for defective columns.

-A large step to improve the quality of the installed columns was made with the introduction of what would evolve into Betterground’s Pressure Chamber Injection System (PCIS) at the Port of Patras, Greece, in 2001.
+A large step to improve the quality of the installed columns was made with the introduction of the predecessor of the Betterground Pressure Chamber Injection System (PCIS) at the Port of Patras, Greece, in 2001.

 Pressure Chamber Injection System (PCIS)